guava tree

 Fibre

-Dietary fiber in guava supports a healthy gut microbiome.
+Dietary fibre in guava supports a healthy gut microbiome.
 After all gut health is important for digestion, weight gain, cholesterol levels, blood sugar, and even immunity.

 Immune System